Founder & owner

 Hi, I’m Jordan (or Jorie for short)!
 The Migraine Mantras was a thought in the back of my mind for a long time that I finally developed in the summer of June 2016.
 I’d come across an inspiring quote that made me rethink everything: “turn your pain into your purpose.”
 This was it, and MM was born.

 MM started as a solo personal blog detailing my lifelong battle with chronic migraines, mental health, and other health conditions.
 While it still focuses on those things, it has expanded to include more stories, research, and additional tidbits with some of my migraineur friends writing with me.
 It has become less about ME and more about the whole picture of life with migraines, providing a spectrum of voices.

 Migraine is not the only monster I fight.
 While I have chronic complex migraine disease (which I’ve had since childhood) as well as vestibular migraines, I also battle other comorbid health issues.
-These include episodic cluster headaches, rheumatoid arthritis, fibromyalgia, Ehlers Danlos Syndrome, dysautonomia (POTS/NCS), Chiari malformation, bipolar disorder type I, and anxiety/panic disorder.
+These include episodic cluster headaches, rheumatoid arthritis, fibromyalgia, Ehlers Danlos Syndrome, dysautonomia (POTS/NCS), Chiari malformation, bipolar disorder type I, dissociative identity disorder, and anxiety/panic disorder.